SAP/terraform-provider-btp/docs/resources/subaccount.md

 - `name` (String) A descriptive name of the subaccount for customer-facing UIs.
 - `region` (String) The region in which the subaccount was created.
+- `subdomain` (String) The subdomain that becomes part of the path used to access the authorization tenant of the subaccount.
+Must be unique within the defined region and cannot be changed after the subaccount has been created.

 ### Optional